peterhontaru/Exploratory-Data-Analysis-Youtube-Trending-Videos/README.md

     R (for beginners) or see other people’s analyses (for intermediates)
   - Those that are generally interested in YouTube

-### Key Insights:

-  - CA tends to have videos that only trend for a very short period, while in the GB/US they typically trend significantly longer (up to 38 days)
-  - bla bla
-  - bla bla bla

 ### Dataset information:

   - Contains \>120,000 videos across three countries (Canada, Great